ashprabaker/openapi-to-mcp/README.md

 openapi-to-mcp -i
 ```

-This will guide you through setting up an API with step-by-step prompts:
+This will guide you through setting up an API with minimal prompts:
-1. Choose from popular APIs or enter your own
+1. Enter your OpenAPI spec URL or file path
-2. Automatically detects authentication requirements
+2. Optionally provide an API key if needed
-3. Guides you through all options with sensible defaults
+3. Choose whether to register with Claude Desktop
-4. Can register and restart Claude Desktop automatically
+4. Decide if you want to automatically restart Claude Desktop

 ### Command Line Mode